The Bank of England Monetary Policy Committee (MPC) is responsible for setting interest rates and trying to achieve a target rate of inflation.

 In theory, the government still retain some control over the Bank of England, but in practise, they have little or no influence over the Bank’s monetary policy.

 - In the UK, The Monetary Policy Committee has independence in setting interest rates.

 - The government appoint members to the MPC.
 In theory, they could appoint members who are more sympathetic to the ‘government’s point of view’.
 In practice they don’t.
 Nor do the government threaten to remove members for choosing a certain monetary policy.

 - The government set the inflation target currently CPI = 2% +/- 1.
 In theory the government could change the inflation target or remit of the MPC.
 In practise they haven’t.
 If there was a serious economic shock. e.g. rising oil prices causing cost-push inflation (stagflation – rising inflation and rising unemployment) some governments may be tempted to raise the inflation target from say 2% to 4%.
 In effect this is telling the MPC not to increase interest rates.
 In practise I think governments would have difficulty getting away with this. – Markets would soon lose confidence in monetary policy.
 Also, the Bank of England has often decided to accept a higher inflation rate rather than risk lower growth.

 - The Government’s could threaten to change fiscal policy.
 For example, if the MPC keep interest rates higher than the government wants.
 They could threaten to use expansionary fiscal policy. – Cut taxes and increase spending.
 In practise the government hasn’t done this.

-- Between 1997 and 2007, economic conditions have been relatively benign.
+- Between 1997 and 2007, economic conditions were relatively benign.
 The government have been quite pleased with the economic situation.
 Therefore, they have felt little need to interfere with the operation of monetary policy.
-However, after 2007, the MPC have had a more difficult balancing act with higher cost push inflation and lower growth.
+However, after 2007, the MPC have had a more difficult balancing act with higher cost-push inflation and lower growth.